Wendy’s Chili Recipe

 Can you make Wendy’s Chili in a slow cooker?
 Yes, you can!

 Can you make this delicious chili in a Crockpot slow cooker?
 Of course!
-Simply brown the ground beef, drain the beef, pour everything into a slow cooker, and then cook on low for about 4 to 6 hours.
+Brown the ground beef, drain the beef, pour everything into a slow cooker, and cook on low for about 4 to 6 hours.

 I hope you enjoy this recipe!